JonKA29/E-Commerce-Customer-Churn-Analysis/README.md

 - PPT - Ecommerce Churn Analysis.pptx

 ## Installation
-To run the notebook locally, ensure you have the following dependencies installed:
+To run the `.ipynb` file locally, ensure you have the following dependencies installed:

 - Python 3.x
 - Jupyter Notebook